 QAPI Description and Background

-- PI (also called Quality Improvement - QI) is a pro-active and continuous study of processes with the intent to prevent or decrease the likelihood of problems by identifying areas of opportunity and testing new approaches to fix underlying causes of persistent/systemic problems.
+- PI (also called Quality Improvement - QI) is the continuous study and improvement of processes with the intent to better services or outcomes, and prevent or decrease the likelihood of problems, by identifying areas of opportunity and testing new approaches to fix underlying causes of persistent/systemic problems or barriers to improvement.
 PI in nursing homes aims to improve processes involved in health care delivery and resident quality of life.
 PI can make good quality even better.

 We developed a general framework for implementing a QAPI program in nursing homes, based on five key elements of effective quality management.
-Click Here for detailed information of the Five Elements
+Click Here for detailed information on the Five Elements

 The existing Quality Assessment and Assurance (QAA) provision at 42 CFR, Part 483.75(o) specifies the QAA committee composition and frequency of meetings in nursing facilities and requires facilities to develop and implement appropriate plans of action to correct identified quality deficiencies.
 This provision provides a rule but not the details as to the means and methods taken to implement the QAA regulations.
 CMS is now reinforcing the critical importance of how nursing facilities establish and maintain accountability for QAPI processes in order to sustain quality of care and quality of life for nursing home residents.

-In March 2010, Congress passed the Patient Protection and Affordable Care Act, referred to as the Affordable Care Act.
+In March 2010, Congress passed the Affordable Care Act.
 The Provisions set forth at Section 6102 (c) of the Affordable Act provide the opportunity for CMS to mobilize some of the best practices in nursing home QAPI and to identify technical assistance needs in advance of a new QAPI regulation.
-The provision states that the Secretary shall establish and implement a QAPI program for facilities that includes development of standards relating to quality assurance and performance improvement through regulations.
-It also requires that the Secretary provide technical assistance to facilities on the development of best practices in order to meet such standards.
+The provision states that the Secretary (delegated to CMS) shall establish and implement a QAPI program for facilities that includes development of standards (regulations) and provision of technical assistance on the development of best practices in order to meet such standards.
 This new provision significantly expands the level and scope of required QAPI activities to ensure that facilities continuously identify and correct quality deficiencies as well as sustain performance improvement.

 - Help with File Formats and Plug-Ins